Overview

 To apply, please scroll down on this page and complete the application form.
 Before you begin completing the form, please note the following:

-• You will be asked to upload a copy of your IRS determination letter.
-Please have it ready prior to entering your application information.
+- You will be asked to upload a copy of your IRS determination letter.
+This is a letter issued by the Internal Revenue Service confirming your organization’s non-profit status/tax exemption.
+Please have this letter ready prior to entering your application information.

-• You must have the contact information of a legally authorized signatory (such as a CEO, President, Executive Director, School Principal or School District Superintendent) ready and available.
+- You must have the contact information of a legally authorized signatory for the applying organization.
+Signing authority is restricted to an organization’s CEO, President, Executive Director or School District Superintendent.
+Please have your legally authorized signatory’s name, title, and e-mail address ready and available.

 When the application form is complete, please hit the “Submit” button.
 You will receive a confirmation after submission.
 If you have questions, please contact applications@khf.org.